 Frankincense is a favorite among essential oil enthusiasts for its calming scent (great in aiding a good night's sleep), and it can also be an invigorating aroma come morning.
 Frankincense is also touted for its anti-inflammatory properties.

 Apparently, the Egyptians used geranium oil to give themselves glowing complexions.
 Now, it's still used to treat acne and stimulate hair growth.
-It's been know to improve blood circulation, which is important when treating the appearance of varicose veins.
-Sounds like a win-win.
+It's been known to improve blood circulation, which is important when treating the appearance of varicose veins.
+It sounds like a win-win.

 Now that you know all about essential oils for varicose veins, choose your favorite and use it in a hot or cold compress, as a massage oil, or even in the bath.
 To make a cold or hot compress for your varicose veins, for example, Healthline recommends "soaking a cloth in a blend of five drops of essential oils and 1 liter of water."
 Then, apply the compress to the affected area for 15 minutes, and "keep your legs elevated during application."